-A recurrent disc herniation may occur directly after back surgery or many years later, although they are most common in the first three months after surgery.
-If the disc does herniate again, generally a revision microdiscectomy will be just as successful as the first operation.
-However, after a recurrence, the patient is at higher risk of further recurrences (15% to 20% chance).
+An additional disc herniation may occur directly after back surgery or many years later, although they are most common in the first three months after surgery.
+If the disc does herniate again, a revision microdiscectomy will generally be just as successful as the first operation.
+However, after a recurrence, the patient is at a higher risk of further recurrences.

-As with any form of spine surgery, there are several risks and complications that are associated with a microdiscectomy, including:
+As with any form of spine surgery, there are several risks and complications associated with a microdiscectomy.

-- Dural tear (cerebrospinal fluid leak) -- this occurs in 1% to 2% of these surgeries, does not change the results of surgery, but post-operatively the patient may be asked to lay recumbent for one to two days to allow the leak to seal.
+A dural tear (cerebrospinal fluid leak) occurs in about 1% to 7% of microdiscectomy surgeries.4 The leak does not change the results of surgery, but the patient may be asked to lie down for one to two days after surgery to allow the leak to seal.

 - Nerve root damage

 - Possible buildup of fluid in the lungs that may lead to pneumonia

 - Deep vein thrombosis, which occurs when blood clots form in the leg